History of the Quakers: Persecution in England

-In 1650 George Fox was imprisoned for the first time.
-Over and over he was thrown in prison during the 1650s through the 1670s.
-Other Quakers followed him to prison as well.
-The charge was causing a disturbance; at other times it was blasphemy.
+In 1650, George Fox was imprisoned for the first time in Nottingham, and was repeatedly thrown in prison from the 1650s to the 1670s.
+Other Quakers followed him to prison as well, mostly for charges of causing a disturbance or blasphemy.

 Two acts of Parliament made it particularly difficult for Friends.
-The first was the Quaker Act of 1662 which made it illegal to refuse to take the Oath of Allegiance to the Crown.
+The first was the Quaker Act 1662 which made it illegal to refuse to take the Oath of Allegiance to the Crown.
 Those refusing to swear an oath of allegiance to the Crown were not allowed to hold any secret meetings and, because Friends believed it was wrong to take any "superstitious" oath, their freedom of religious expression was certainly compromised by this law.
-The second was the Conventicle Act of 1664 which reaffirmed that the holding of any secret meeting by those who did not pledge allegiance to the Crown was a crime.
+The second was the Conventicle Act 1664 which reaffirmed that the holding of any secret meeting by those who did not pledge allegiance to the Crown was a crime.
 Despite these laws, Friends continued to meet openly.
 They believed that by doing so, they were testifying to the strength of their convictions and were willing to risk punishment for doing what they believed to be right.